- Types of nouns

 d) Abstract Nouns

-An abstract noun is something such as a quality, a feeling, a concept, an idea, an experience, or another of the intangible things that we can only think of rather than as something that we can use our five sense organs to experience.
-Examples of abstract nouns include beauty, courage, emotion, friendship, imagination, intelligence, and truth.
-They denote an idea, quality or state that we cannot see, smell, hear, touch, or taste like we can with concrete nouns.
+An abstract noun is something such as a quality, a feeling, a concept, an idea, an experience, or a state, another of the intangible things that we can only think of, rather than a concrete object.
+Since it has no physical existence, it cannot be experienced by the five senses – see, hear, touch, smell, and taste – like we can with a concrete noun.

-Abstract nouns can be formed from common nouns (child – childhood); from verbs (know – knowledge); and from adjectives (happy – happiness).
+Abstract nouns can be formed from common nouns (boy/boyhood, child/childhood); from verbs (confide/confidence, know/knowledge); and from adjectives (angry/anger, happy/happiness).

 List 13 contains abstract nouns formed from common nouns, verbs and adjectives.